 October 23, 1793 – A violent hurricane passes near Bermuda, leaving “inconceivable” damage in its wake.
 Every vessel in St. George’s is driven aground and numerous wharves are lost.
 Most of the 40 or so fish ponds on the north shore of St. David’s (containing 5,000 fish) are destroyed.

 November 4-5, 1800 – A hurricane destroys “every shrub in its direction”.
 Many vessels are also wrecked ashore.
 This hurricane underscores Bermuda’s need for a lighthouse and the establishment of a Marine Society to assist families of lost sailors.

-September 11-12, 1839 – One of the worst storms to ever effect the island bringing with it an 11-foot storm surge.
-Boats were lifted from the water and rehomed in field across the south shore, while many fish were also resituated hundreds of yards inland.
-Many families were forced to flee their homes in the middle of the night and endure the storm outdoors and many water tanks were contaminated with salt water.
+September 11-12, 1839 – One of the worst storms to ever affect the island bringing with it an 11-foot storm surge.
+Boats were lifted from the water and rehomed in a field across the south shore, while many fish were also resituated hundreds of yards inland.
+Many families were forced to flee their homes in the middle of the night and endure the storm outdoors and many water tanks were contaminated with saltwater.
 Despite the extensive damage, no lives were lost.
 This storm is typically referred to Reid’s Hurricane after Governor William Reid who studied the storm extensively.